llvm/llvm-project/llvm/docs/TableGen/ProgRef.rst

 A ``dump`` statement prints the input string to standard error output.
 It is intended for debugging purpose.

+* At top level, the message is printed immediately.

+* In a record definition, the message is saved and all messages are printed after the record is completely built.

+* In a class definition, the messages are saved and inherited by all the subclasses and records that inherit from the class.
+The messages are then printed when the records are completely built.

+* In a multiclass definition, the messages are saved with the other components of the multiclass and then printed each time the multiclass is instantiated with ``defm``.

 .. productionlist::
    Dump: "dump"  `string` ";"